Kubernetes Operator Troubleshooting

 Overview

-The Autonomous Operator generates logs that include information about itself and the various other Kubernetes components that make up the Operator deployment.
+The Kubernetes Operator generates logs that include information about itself and the various other Kubernetes components that make up the Operator deployment.
 These logs are distinct from the logs that are generated by the Couchbase Server application.

-Collecting Autonomous Operator Logs
+Collecting Kubernetes Operator Logs

 $ kubectl get po -lapp=couchbase-operator